 Active protagonists take action to solve their problems, while passive protagonists dither and delay.
 In the Mike Nichols film The Graduate (1967), Ben Braddock (Dustin Hoffman) has two main problems: He is socially isolated and has no plan for his future.
-Although Ben becomes an active protagonist in solving one problem, he remains passive in not solving the other.
+Although he becomes an active protagonist in solving one problem, he remains passive in not solving the other.
+An important theme in the film is that although love is more important than a career, a woman won’t marry an idle man.

 The opening scene is symbolic of Ben’s life.
 Standing on a moving walkway and staring blankly, he is not moving of his own power or volition.
 His life is at a standstill.